aranaescobedo/agw/troubleshoot.md

 # Troubleshoot Application Gateway
+This README contains a collection of solutions for common troubleshooting scenarios that may arise when using Azure Application Gateway.

 ## 403
 - Check that the configuration of the custom rules in the Application Gateway WAF policy (Web Application Firewall).